Applications for the 2019 Ted R. Lilley CURE Program are due by Monday, Jan. 28, 2019

 - High school transcript.
 Unofficial transcripts are accepted for the application process.
 You will upload a PDF of your most recent transcript.
 If you are selected as a CURE Intern, your admission to the program will be pending until an official transcript, in a sealed envelope, is received.

 - Resume.
-Include past volunteer experience, extra-curricular activities, community service, academic and career objective.
+Include volunteer experience, extracurricular activities, community service and work history.

 - Essay.
-Include your career goals, activities, intellectual interests, future educational plans, the reason you would like to participate in this program.
+Include your career goals, extracurricular activities, intellectual interests, future educational plans, the reason you would like to participate in this program.
 Share any obstacles or challenges you have overcome and explain how this internship would further enhance your goals.
 Describe any research you have done and areas of research interest.

 - Two letters of recommendation.
-Students must use the CURE program recommendation form.
 One of the letters must be from a high school science teacher.
 The second recommendation can be from a community leader, teacher, coach, counselor, etc. The individual writing the letter of recommendation will submit the letter online.
 Deadline to submit letters of recommendation is Monday, February 4, 2019.